zeroluck/docs/sources/articles/gluu-server-ce.md

 After you try the above use cases, you may want to configure plugins that supports OpenID Connect, such as the [OpenID Conect Wordpress Plugin](http://www.gluu.co/wordpress-connect).

-## Community Support
+## Support

-If you have questions or issues, you can browse our [public knowledge base](http://support.gluu.org) and [register](https://idp.gluu.org/identity/register?redirectUri=https://support.gluu.org) to create public tickets
+If you have questions or issues, you can browse our [public knowledge base](http://support.gluu.org) and [register](https://idp.gluu.org/identity/register?redirectUri=https://support.gluu.org) to create public tickets.
+[VIP support](http://gluu.org/pricing) can be purchased for priority assistance, private support and ad hoc consultations.